objectionary/news.eolang.org/_posts/2022/07/2022-07-15-placing-and-unplacing.md

 are downloaded, unpacked, and then placed into `target/classes`.

 Finally, it's time to package your own JAR and release it to Maven Central.
-Obviously, we don't want all the files. previously placed into `target/classes`, to be packaged into the JAR.
+Obviously, we don't want all the files previously placed into `target/classes` to be packaged into the JAR.
 We only want those that were compiled from _your_ source `.java` files.
 We don't even want those `.class` files that were compiled from the auto-generated `.java` from your `.eo` objects.